-• • 1 Name and Reg.
-No. of the student 2 Department and Discipline 3 Place where the work is planned to be carried out (attach copy of the offer letter) 4 Duration (attach copy of the offer letter) From (dd/mm/yyyy) To(dd/mm/yyyy) 5 Title of the project work(attach copy of the offer letter) 6 Name and designation of the Guide from outside Institute 7 Name and designation of the Guide from NITK 8 Whether any financial assistance is received from the outside organization?
-If yes, specify the nature and amount Sig nature of the student with date Signature of the Internal Guide with date Signature of Chairman DPGC with date Per mitted with GATE scholarship / Permitted without GA ATE scholarship / Not Permitted te: A monthly attendance report of the student should be a long with the be obtained duly signed by the External Guide with the seal signatures of the Internal Guide and HoD .
-De ean (Academic)
+Termsolon to early out the ivition • 1 Name and Reg.
+No. of the student 2 Department and Discipline 3 Place where the work is planned to be carried out (attach copy of the offer letter) Duration (attach copy of the offer letter) From (dd/mm/yyyy) To(dd/mm/yyyy) 4 Title of the project work(attach copy of the offer 5 letter) 6 Name and designation of the Guide from outside Institute 7 Name and designation of the Guide from NITK 8 Whether any financial assistance is received from the outside organization?
+If yes, specify the nature and amount Sig nature of the student with date Signature of the Internal Guide with date Signature of Chairman DPGC with date Per mitted with GATE scholarship / Permitted without GA TE scholarship / Not Permitted Note: A monthly attendance report of the student should be obtained duly signed by the External Guide with the seal and to be submitted to the Academic Office along with the signatures of the Internal Guide and HoD.
+De ean (Academic) WTV DC (D. F.,